-- Ensure disadvantaged pupils' (and all pupils) are challenged in the work they're set. - Ensure that disadvantaged pupils' (and all pupils) needs are met. - Adapt the environment to ensure that all pupils get the curriculum offer they deserve. - Act early and intervene at the point the need is identified. - Make inclusivity part of our culture. - Adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' (and all pupils') outcomes and raise expectations of what they can achieve (growth mindset). - Improve the attainment of our vulnerable children and review these children at termly pupil progress meetings.
+- Ensure disadvantaged pupils' (and all pupils) are challenged by using Higher Order Thinking skills to formulate questions which will deepen and broaden pupils' knowledge and understanding. - Ensure that disadvantaged pupils' (and all pupils) needs are met. - Adapt the environment to ensure that all pupils get the curriculum offer they deserve. - Act early and intervene at the point the need is identified. - Make inclusivity part of our culture. - Adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' (and all pupils') outcomes and raise expectations of what they can achieve (growth mindset).

-- Provide quality CPD for all teaching staff to maintain exceptional teaching. - Provide financial support to vulnerable groups to ensure that they can access the wider curriculum, for example school visits, wrap around care (breakfast club and after school club). - Work closely with our parents.
+- Improve the attainment of our vulnerable children and review these children at half-termly pupil progress meetings. - Provide quality CPD for all teaching staff to maintain exceptional teaching. - Provide financial support to vulnerable groups to ensure that they can access the wider curriculum, for example school visits, wrap around care (breakfast club and after school club). - Work closely with our parents.